-Choosing a starred restaurant in Provence
+Choosing a Michelin-starred restaurant in Provence

 For an exceptional culinary journey: treat yourself to a starred restaurant in Provence